Kalpana-duo/project_anomaly/README.md

 ### **Project Goal**

-* The goal of this analysis was to study online curriculum trends and potential suspicious activity.
+* The goal of this analysis was to study trends of online curriculum visits and potential suspicious activity.
 For this study, we use anomaly detection techniques on a Codeup LLC curriculum log and IP address dataset of ~1mil records.
 Post analysis, we provide insights for Codeup's strategic lesson planning and make recommendations to mitigate suspicious online behavior.

 #### **Project Description**